Xert Full Glossary with Description

 • Peak Power

-As one of the three parameters that define an athlete’s Fitness Signature, this is an athlete’s highest possible power.
+Peak Power, often abbreviated as PP, is an athlete’s highest possible power.
+It is also one of the three parameters that define an athlete’s Fitness Signature.
 Sometimes it is referred to as Pmax.
 MPA is equal to Peak Power when an athlete is not fatigued.

 • Polarity Ratio